bitgamergws1/TaskFlow-Pro/README.md

 If validation fails, the pipeline automatically retries up to 2 times with a brief delay.
 The judge is skipped for intents where a short reply is expected (list, analytics, complete) to avoid false positives.

+### Thinking-Leak Scrubber

+The AI models occasionally leak internal chain-of-thought content (`{"type":"reasoning","content":"..."}` blocks, SSE fragments, XML `<thinking>` tags) into the text reply.
+The scrubber runs on every response and strips all known formats before the reply reaches the validator or the user.

 ### Animated Thinking Display

-While any AI call is running, a live spinner shows **intent-aware progress messages** — different messages for create_task vs optimize vs analytics vs chitchat, cycling every ~1.5 seconds.
+While any AI call is running, a live spinner shows **intent-aware progress messages** — different messages for `create_task` vs `optimize` vs `analytics` vs `chitchat`, cycling every ~1.5 seconds.
 After 3 seconds an elapsed-time counter also appears so you always know the AI is actively working.

 ### Natural Language Task Parsing (`taskflow add --ai`)